ropensci/readODS/README.md

 Mehrad Mahmoudian, Matt Kerlogue, Detlef Steuer, Michal Lauer, and Till Straube.

-This package emulates the behaviors of `readxl::read_xlsx`, `writexl::write_xlsx` and `xlsx::write.xlsx`.
+This package emulates the behaviours of `readxl::read_xlsx`, `writexl::write_xlsx` and `xlsx::write.xlsx`.

-This package should be a silent member of `rio`, so that you don’t need to care about file format anymore.
+This package should be a silent member of `rio`, so that you don’t need to care about file format any more.

 ### License